mmowers/bokeh-reeds/README.md

 Easiest way, with Anaconda, from the command line: conda install bokeh

-Then, git clone this repo onto your computer
+Then, git clone this repo onto your computer.
+- Side note: I had an issue pushing to this repo with a putty generated key.
+To fix, according to instructions i wrote for NREL repo, i had to change origin in .git/config from git@ to https:// and replace the colon with a slash.
+Now it makes me login when i push...

 ## Running
     From command line, cd into folder just above this git repo